 Explore opportunities of sharing risk tactics or risk areas so that we can build a collective risk/threat landscape

-Working Groups Currently in Development:
+Joint Working Groups

 Threat Intelligence Committee

 The Threat Intelligence Committee (TIC) is responsible for looking at the cyber threat landscape for the health and public health (HPH) sector and developing strategic direction for the ISAC community to anticipate and prepare for threats.
 The TIC helps facilitate the planning, coordination, collection, trending, processing and analysis, production of white papers and other materials and dissemination of primarily cyber threat intelligence for the HPH sector through engagement with internal and external stakeholders.
-The H-ISAC Threat Intelligence Committee is a closed working group.
+The Health-ISAC Threat Intelligence Committee is a closed working group.